ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Commentary

 Everyone wants their thing updated in the LTS.
-We did that: that’s what Lunar is.
-Because do that for everyone and you’ve updated everything.
+We did that: that's what Lunar is.
+Because do that for everyone and you've updated everything.
 So if you want an exception to a minimal cherry pick fixing a specific broken user case, there must be a differentiating reason your situation warrants it.